choria-io/asyncjobs/README.md

 This is a brand-new project, under heavy development and relies on unreleased behaviors in JetStream.
 Apart from the initial Golang based job processor.

-Other components are planned:

- * A Scheduler that can create periodic tasks
- * A CLI to inspect the jobs list, view tasks by ID and update certain aspects of the storage and scheduling in JetStream

 ## Example

 Tasks are enqueued using the client, here we create a task with a map as payload, we set a deadline for 1 hour to